-You should consider a Judge bad only if they show a pattern of behaving or ruling in
+You should consider a Judge bad only if they show a pattern of behaving or ruling in a manner that is:

 The criteria used in deciding if a judge is bad is NOT how they handle a high profile case or people of influence, but how they handle the poor, prosecutorial misconduct and the unrepresented.
 Regardless of how bad a Judge is, they will undoubtedly make SOME correct decisions.
 We consider a Judge bad if they do not FAITHFULLY and CONSISTENTLY adhere to their oath of office and aggressively pursue justice for ALL.
 Anything less is unacceptable and is the definition of a bad judge.
 Also see the Judicial Accountability Initiative Law and the article on dismissals of Government cases.

 Bad Judges exist.
 We all know they do.
 [See Judges as Criminals?]
 Very few practicing lawyers are willing or able to expose Bad Judges publicly, for they are at great risk when they must later appear again before the exposed Bad Judge.
 Exposure of rotten judicial apples offends and embarrasses the entire judiciary.
 When a lawyer, in diligent pursuit of his client's interests, dares stand up to Bad Judges, the "system" locks arms, and seeks to punish or suppress the iconoclastic lawyer.
 The system's resistance to admitting the existence of a bad judge can be astounding.
 Yet someone must stand up to challenge this cancer within the Judiciary.
 Bad Judges need to be weeded out.
 It is to the fair, competent judges that the following is dedicated.